Near-realtime Earth Observation Via Starlink LEO Satellite Constellation: STARLINK AIDED EARTH OBSERVATION DATA TRANSFER

 where \( \frac{E_c}{N_0} \) denotes the ideal energy-to-noise ratio that a subcarrier can achieve in the absence of frequency offset, and \( \varepsilon \) is the normalized CFO, defined as the frequency shift divided by the subcarrier symbol rate.
 When \( |\varepsilon| > 0.5 \), the subcarrier shifts into adjacent channels, resulting in severe inter-carrier interference, rendering traditional approximations ineffective and potentially making the link unusable.

-The Starlink system is capable of tolerating CFO up to a threshold corresponding to the \textit{maximum relative velocity observed for ground users}, denoted as \( v_{\text{G-max}} \).
+The Starlink system tolerates CFO up to a threshold corresponding to the \textit{maximum relative velocity observed for ground users}, denoted as \( v_{\text{G-max}} \).
 The velocity that can make the adjacent channel interference is \( v_{\text{critical}} \).
 Our Starlink satellite link selection strategy is shown in Algorithm~\ref{alg:sat-selection}.

-In the detailed link selection process, we implement the proposed dual-criterion strategy on top of this general orbit-aware link selection framework.
-When the space user is located inside the SSDB, it is served by Starlink satellites whose relative velocity is close to $v_G$.
+In the link selection process, we apply the dual-criterion strategy on top of this general orbit-aware link selection framework.
+When the space user is inside the SSDB, it connects to Starlink satellites with relative velocity near $v_G$.
 Since these candidate satellites may vary in both distance and velocity and the velocity can sometimes exceed \( v_{\text{G-max}} \), they are ranked based on our link selection strategy.
 A handover may occur either due to rank changes or as part of system-level optimization (See 4.3).
-When the space user is outside the SSDB, the selection prioritizes satellites with the lowest relative velocity.
-In this case, the Starlink system needs to adapt its Doppler shift compensation from $v_G$ (7.4 km/s) to a much lower velocity (approximately 1.4 km/s).
+Outside the SSDB, the selection prioritizes satellites with minimal relative velocity, requiring Doppler compensation to shift from $v_G$ (7.4 km/s) to a much lower velocity (approximately 1.4 km/s).
 Among the candidates with minimal relative velocity, those with the shortest communication distance are preferred to maximize the SNR.
 If no Starlink satellite with a sufficiently similar orbital plane is available, the space user is considered temporarily disconnected.